sous-chefs/java/README.md

 ### java_certificate

 This cookbook contains the `java_certificate` resource which simplifies adding certificates to a java keystore.
 It can also populate the keystore with a certificate retrieved from a given SSL end-point.
-It defaults to the default keystore `<java_home>/jre/lib/security/cacerts` with the default password if a specific keystore is not provided.
+It defaults to the default keystore `<java_home>/jre/lib/security/cacerts` for Java 8 or below and `<java_home>/lib/security/cacerts` for Java 9+ with the default password if a specific keystore is not provided.

 ### Actions